-The second type of interfaces is what we call microscopic interfaces; because they have microscopic dimensions.
-These interfaces appear in ternary systems, which are formed by a surfactant, some kind of oil, and water.
+Other types of complex interfaces are those that we call microscopic interfaces, because they have microscopic dimensions.
+These interfaces appear typically in ternary systems, which are formed by a surfactant, some kind of oil, and water.
 In these kinds of systems, the addition of surfactant apparently makes the macroscopic illusion that water and oil are soluble.
-However, the system organizes (microscopically) in such a way creating microscopic surfaces made of surfactant molecules, separating the water and the oil.
-These surfaces have different shapes forming very peculiar supramolecular structures named micelles, lamellae, bicontinuous structure, etc. Here, we study phase diagrams of ternary mixtures (microemulsions or lyotropic liquid crystals) with ionic surfactants and their supramolecular structures and how these supramolecular structures are modified when a shear stress is induced in the system
+However, the system self-organizes (microscopically) in such a way creating microscopic surfaces made of surfactant molecules, separating the water and the oil.
+These surfaces have different shapes forming very peculiar supramolecular structures named spherical micelles, tubular micelles (worm like-micelles), lamellae, bicontinuous structures, etc. Here, we are interested in fluids embedded with these supramolecular structures, and how the fluid behavior is modified by these structures.